riven314/alexlauwh314/_posts/2022-03-31-Quick-Guide-Install-CUDA.md

 ---
 keywords: cuda
 description: "If you need GPU computing for your living, you probably used to install NVIDIA driver, CUDA Toolkit and cuDNN for your machine.
 The whole procedures are non-trivial and you may feel clueless if something go wrong in the mid.
 This guide aims to offer you clear instructions with things you should pay attention."
-title: "Quick Guide to Install NVIDIA Driver, CUDA Toolkit and cuDNN"
+title: "Quick Guide for Installing NVIDIA Driver, CUDA Toolkit and cuDNN"
 toc: false
 badges: true
 comments: true